W4lly63/EXILE-SNOW/README.md

 - No snow inside buildings .
 - Snow Mask system simulation.
 - configurable options :snow\fn_settings.sqf
+- # v.0.5.1
+ - [added] Option for activate more snow fall when overcast up to 0.9
+ - [optimisation]  no snow inside buildings
+                   (for update from 0.5 change only fn_settings.sqf and ExileClient_system_thread_update.sqf files)
 - # v.0.5
 - [added] New wind and environment sounds, new system sound for better reality immersion.
 - [optimisation] snow mask code.